IOL0ol1/OpenSlideSharp/README.md

 ## Suggestion
 1. The GIS (Geographic Information System) suite (include layer, editor) makes it easy to develop features related to medical image slides.
 It would be better to use [openlayer](https://openlayers.org/) or [Leaflet](https://leafletjs.com/) for web.

-2. If you want to customize a digital medical imaging format, Perhaps refer to the implementation of MBTiles, using the SQLite database.
-Sometimes it is necessary to encrypt the data, and that's okay, use a SQLCipher database(compatible with sqlite).
+2. If you want to customize a digital medical imaging format, Perhaps refer to the implementation of **MBTiles**, using the **SQLite** database.
+Sometimes it is necessary to encrypt the data, and that's okay, use a **SQLCipher** database(compatible with sqlite).
 Databases are highly scalable and easy to use.

 ## Example